tildetown/rodo/README.md

 This document assumes you have basic command line skills.

-# Conventions used in this readme
+# Conventions used in this document

 * **Note** - Notes signify additional information
 * **Tip** - Tips signify an alternate procedure for completing a step